 Drag the Pivot to the lower left corner of the first face.

-Use x to grid-snap the face to the new location.
+Use x to grid-snap the faces vertically down to the new location.

 Now, you have a dice perfectly textured with a single material!